dbos-inc/dbos-docs/docs/python/examples/chatbot.md

 dbos-cloud app deploy
 ```

-This command outputs a URL&mdash;visit it to schedule a reminder!
+This command outputs a URL&mdash;visit it to see your chatbot!
 You can also visit the [DBOS Cloud Console](https://console.dbos.dev/login-redirect) to see your app's status and logs.

 ### Running Locally